What is the Price Markup on Hearing Aids

 What is the Price Markup on Hearing Aids Price Markup on hearing aids is the difference between the cost of a hearing aid and its selling price.
 A markup is added onto the total cost incurred by the hearing aid manufacturer in order to create a profit.
-The total cost reflects the total amount of both fixed and variable expenses to produce and distribute a product Markup can be expressed as a fixed amount or as a percentage of the total cost or selling price.
+The total cost reflects the total amount of both fixed and variable expenses to produce and distribute a product.
+Markup can be expressed as a fixed amount or as a percentage of the total cost or selling price.

 One example of markup in the hearing aid world comes from a previous post regarding the Hearing Planet Review, see http://centuryhearingaids.com/blog/hearing-planet-how-does-hearing-planet-work, I made the suggestion (educated guess) that Hearing Planet, owned by Sonova, which sells Phonak and Unitron, is able to mark up hearing aids, and sell them at nearly a 5 to 10 times cost.
 The was an educated guess based upon what Sonova sells their hearing aids to the Veterans Administration for - see here: phonakpricestoVA.